 Locations are originally defined on the” Proposal > Setup > Locations tab”:https://ipointsolutions.net/manual/1/en/topic/proposal-setup-tab#locations.
 But once the proposal is built, you can modify the locations here on this tab.
 Changing the locations here will appear on the locations tab and vice versa.

 The order of the locations is important because this is the order they will appear on the printed proposal.
-You can reorganize the locations in a number of ways.
+You can reorganize the locations in several ways.

 - Sort Order – changing the numbers in the sort order field will arrange the locations numerically.
-If two locations have the same number, those will be sorted alphabetically.
-You can use whole numbers and decimals to rearrange locations (e.g. 3 and 3.5)
+If two or more locations have the same number, the locations will be sorted alphabetically.
+You can use whole numbers and decimals to rearrange locations (e.g., 3 and 3.5)